 - Day 5: Build the instant-response email template with Calendly link

-- Day 6-7: Test the flow end to end with 5 test submissions
+- Day 6-7: Test end-to-end with 5 test submissions

-For the full intake automation (qualification, engagement letters, document collection), plan for 3-4 weeks if you’re doing it yourself, or 2 weeks with expert help.
+For the full intake automation including qualification, engagement letters, and document collection, plan for 3-4 weeks if building yourself, or 2 weeks with expert help.
 Our customer service solutions page shows how we’ve built these systems for professional services firms.
+You can also read the Taxvisory case study for a detailed look at how a solo CPA automated intake for 300 clients with no custom code.

 The intake process is one of the few places where speed directly equals revenue.
 Every day you wait to automate it, prospects are choosing your faster competitors.
+If you want help mapping your current process and building the right stack, contact Builts AI for a free intake audit.
+We’ll review your current flow and show you exactly which steps to automate first.